joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:29:16](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h29m16s)

 Use joins to combine multiple tables into one dataset.
-You can add as many joins as needed—inner, left, or right—directly through the GUI.
+You can add as many joins as needed-inner, left, or right-directly through the GUI.
 This provides a relational model without writing SQL manually.

 ---